UST-QuAntiL/icwe-tutorial-2024/handson.md

 Next, the required services to execute the workflow model must be deployed.
 For this, deployment models are attached to the activities of the workflow, enabling to deploy the services for these activities.
 Click on the ``OpenTOSCA`` button and then select ``Service Deployment``.
-The popup shows the services that have to be deployed, click on ``Upload CSAR`` to start the deployment process.
+The popup shows the services that have to be deployed.
+Click on ``Upload CSAR`` to start the deployment process.
 In case you participate in the tutorial on-site and use one of the provided virtual machines, the services are already pre-deployed and are directly bound to the workflow.
 Otherwise, please follow the steps of the deployment dialogue.